The principles of our Curriculum are to make it broad, balanced, relevant and most importantly, highly engaging.

 At Drayton Junior School we see the assessment of children’s learning as a central to good teaching and learning.
 Staff use a wide range of on-going assessment techniques to continually monitor progress and to identify the learning needs of individuals.
 Assessment information is used to carefully plan the next stage of each child’s learning.

 In addition to on-going assessments made by the teacher, children may also be required to undertake tests occasionally.
 Many of these are carried out in class in a very informal manner, as part of everyday learning.
-More formal testing will also take place on an annual basis.
+More formal testing will also take place on a termly basis.
 The results of these tests, along with all the other assessment information gathered throughout the year, help teacher to ensure children are on track with their learning and to plan the next stages of learning for them.

 During Year 6, children take the Key Stage 2 National Curriculum Tests (Sats tests).
-They are tested in Reading, GPS (grammar, punctuation, spelling) and maths, with a moderated teacher assessment in writing.
+They are tested in reading, GPS (grammar, punctuation, spelling) and maths, with a moderated teacher assessment in writing.